 What is buildings insurance?

 When you apply for a bond, its approval is usually conditional on you taking out homeowners insurance (also called buildings insurance).
 The purpose of this kind of insurance is to protect you – and the bank – from the risk of structural damage arising from unforeseen events such as fires, extreme weather events or burst geysers and pipes.
+This is especially important in a region such as Cape Town, which can fall victim to fierce storms.

 While you are not obliged to take the buildings insurance that your bank offers, it is compulsory for you to prove that you have this type of cover in place.

-“Although this type of insurance is often a grudge purchase, once it’s in place, it is extremely useful to the homeowner,” says Craig Young, the managing executive of oobainsure, the insurance division of ooba home loans, South Africa’s biggest home loan comparison service.
+“Although this type of insurance is often a grudge purchase, once it’s in place, it is extremely useful to the homeowner,” says Craig Young, the managing executive of oobainsure, the insurance division of ooba Home Loans, South Africa’s biggest home loan comparison service.
 “Your insurer will become your first port of call in a household emergency.”

 What does buildings insurance cover?